oauth-io/oauthd/README.md

 `<script src="http://localhost:6284/download/latest/oauth.js"></script>`

 You may configure config.js in oauthd folder, to configure your ports, connection with redis, enable ssl etc.

+You can also write a config.local.js file that will overwrite existing fields of config.js.

 Then the admin interface is available to your url / port set into config.js, at /admin.